ArtifactForms/ChatBot/documentation/project.md

 * **Track User Behavior:** Analyze user interactions and identify trends.
 * **Personalize Responses:** Tailor responses based on user preferences or past interactions.

+**Training Data 2**

+Data Quality: The quality of the training data is crucial.
+It should be clean, accurate, and relevant to the task.
+Data Augmentation: Techniques like backtranslation, synonym replacement, and text augmentation can be used to artificially increase the size and diversity of the dataset.

+// TODO

 ## Entities

 Entities are essentially labeled categories or types of information that are relevant within a user's query.
 These can be concrete things like product names, locations, dates, or numbers, or more abstract concepts like colors or emotions.